This blog may contain affiliate links. Read our disclosure policy for more info.

 When it comes to choosing the right place to stay in Uvita for you, location is essential.
 For example, those without a car will most likely want to stay near the national park, whereas those with a vehicle can choose to stay further out.
 If you would like more info on the different areas, be sure to check out our where to stay in Uvita blog.

-Below are a few of my favorite hotels in all the different areas around Uvita and is all budgets.
+Below are a few of my favorite hotels in all the different areas around Uvita.

 If you’d prefer to be close to the national park, Bungalows Ballena is only a 1-minute walk from the entrance to the park.
 This small hotel offers two-bedroom bungalows with full kitchens and bathrooms.
 It’s perfect for families, and they also have a pool.
 We stayed here last time we were in town and loved it – having our own little bungalow was convenient and comfortable.